wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 3. The related path in the response method is the switch case with state `I_B`.
 On receiving a response, `I_B` blocks will transit to `I` state.

+#### External Requests

+The L1 cache may also receive external requests from the below cache, i.e., fetches and invalidations.
+These requests are generated as part of the coherence protocol for maintaining the one single copy semantics of writable data, or to facilitate ownership transfer between caches at the same level.
+External events are handled differently from non-external events, mostly in the following aspects:

+1. External events are never inserted into the MSHR, and are always handled in the same cycle they are received.

+2. As a result, external events may race with other events, and the event handler needs to deal with transient states as well as stable states, although it is impossible for some stable states to receive certain types of external requests (e.g., coherence downgrade will never been sent to an stable `S` state block).

+3. In the case of transient states, external events are always logically ordered before the corresponding event that caused the transition into the transient state.
+In addition, such event is only logically completed, when the state moves out of the transient state.